KulunuOS/6DAPose/README.md

 ```

-Also if you utilized the data generation [pipeline](#generate-or-download-datasets) in your framework please cite the following:
+If you utilized the data generation [pipeline](#generate-or-download-datasets) in your framework please cite the following:

 ```
 @InProceedings{Saad_2021_ICAR,